xCDAT/xcdat/README.rst

 .. |Checked with mypy| image:: http://www.mypy-lang.org/static/mypy_badge.svg
    :target: http://mypy-lang.org/

 xCDAT is an extension of `xarray`_ for climate data analysis on structured grids.
 It serves as a spiritual successor to the Community Data Analysis Tools (`CDAT`_) library.

+The goal of xCDAT is to provide climate domain features and general utilities in xarray, which includes porting some core CDAT functionalities. xCDAT leverages several powerful libraries in the xarray ecosystem (e.g., `xESMF`_ and `cf_xarray`_) to deliver robust APIs.
+The xCDAT core team is aiming to provide a maintainable and extensible package that serves the needs of the climate community in the long-term.

 .. _xarray: https://github.com/pydata/xarray
 .. _CDAT: https://github.com/CDAT/cdat

 Planned Features
 -----------------

-The goal of xCDAT is to provide climate domain specific features and general utilities with xarray.

 Initial planned features include: